civitz/civitz.github.io/_drafts/2022-07-19-JWT-and-auth.md

 So what does this bring to the context of microservices?
 Consider extending the original scenario: the outermost service verifies the auth of the caller, and also creates a JWT that represents the caller.
 It additionally sign the token, obtaining a JWS.
 Now you get a verifiable token that can be used to auth the request within all the internal calls inside the microservice architecture.
+In this scenario we only consider JWS (or JWE) because JWT by itself is easy to change, we need at least a signature to trust the caller.

 Other services should accept the call only if they:
 - verify the signature of the token